The 20mph transformation programme

 Which areas are eligible?

-• be supported by the local town or parish council and the local County Councillor
+To be eligible for 20mph, a scheme must be supported by the local town or parish council and the local County Councillor

 and

-• be within the extent of the built-up environment of the town or village where vulnerable road users and vehicles mix in a frequent and planned manner
+be within the extent of the built-up environment of the town or village where vulnerable road users and vehicles mix in a frequent and planned manner

 and

-• have an existing speed limit of no greater than 40mph
+have an existing speed limit of no greater than 40mph

 and

-• be in an environment that explains and justifies a lower speed limit to the driver.
+be in an environment that explains and justifies a lower speed limit to the driver.

-Read a full set of guidance (pdf format, 12Kb) for application criteria If you would like to discuss a potential 20mph application, please contact the 20mph team via 20restrictions@oxfordshire.gov.uk
+Read a full set of guidance (pdf format, 12Kb) for application criteria If you would like to discuss a potential 20mph application, contact the 20mph team via 20restrictions@oxfordshire.gov.uk

 The benefits of 20mph